apache/sqoop/docs/src/site/sphinx/ConnectorDevelopment.rst

 Internal of Sqoop2 MapReduce Job
 ++++++++++++++++++++++++++++++++

-Sqoop 2 provides common MapReduce modules such as ``SqoopMapper`` and ``SqoopReducer`` for the both of import and export.
+Sqoop 2 provides common MapReduce modules such as ``SqoopMapper`` and ``SqoopReducer``.

-- For import, ``Extractor`` provided by connector extracts data from databases, and ``Loader`` provided by Sqoop2 loads data into Hadoop.
+When reading from a data source, the ``Extractor`` provided by the FROM connector extracts data from a database, and the ``Loader``, provided by the TO connector, loads data into another database.

-- For export, ``Extractor`` provided by Sqoop2 exracts data from Hadoop, and ``Loader`` provided by connector loads data into databases.

-The diagram below describes the initialization phase of IMPORT job.
+The diagram below describes the initialization phase of a job.
 ``SqoopInputFormat`` create splits using ``Partitioner`` .
 ::